 go through the steps you’ll need to submit assignments in this course

 In this course you’ll write code using the VSCode text editor, run the code in the Firefox web browser, and download/view/submit your lab & assignment code with git You’ll also use Microsoft Teams to access lectures and labs, and to hang out with other students synchronously.

 There’s a separate page dedicated to software setup, so if you’re on your own laptop you should head to the software setup page and follow the instructions.

 You’ll also want to have a look at the instructions for attending online labs and lectures.

-Part 2: forking the lab 1 template
+Task 2: forking the lab 1 template

 From here, we’ll use a few git-specific terms, and in general we’ll explain everything along the way.
 If you’re confused, though, there’s a section on git help in the course FAQ or some extra installation help available in the software setup FAQ